analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

         -   percent users who break-even

 ### Google HEART
+-   **Overview**
     -   proposed by Googlers Kerry Rodden, Hilary Hutchinson, and Xin Fu in [2010 paper](https://research.google/pubs/measuring-the-user-experience-on-a-large-scale-user-centered-metrics-for-web-applications/)
     -   set of user-centered metrics to measure progress toward user experience goals
     -   metrics tracked for a given time period and/or cut by user segments/cohorts
     -   some metric categories may not be applicable for certain products/business use cases

 1.  **Happiness**
     -   attitudinal metrics